 Benefits of Issue Tracking System

 Every product business should have an established process for capturing, categorizing, and resolving bugs throughout their entire product development process.
-The main benefit of bug tracking system is that it provides a centralized view of all your product issues to make it easier to track and manage them.
+The main benefit of the bug tracking system is that it provides a centralized view of all your product issues to make it easier to track and manage them.

 Detect Issues Early

 Early bug detection and proactive issues resolution can save you a lot of time, energy, and resources.
 It also helps to reduce the overall complexity of bug resolution since defects discovered at later stages might wreak havoc on the system affecting both the product and the business.